ErrorErrorError/msi-gs65-gs75-hackintosh/README.md

 * Thunderbolt 3.0 Type C

 # Issues That Can't Be Fixed (as of now)
-* RTX 2060 (apple does not support optimus/nvidia on Mojave)
+* RTX 2060 (Apple does not support optimus/nvidia on Mojave)
 * HDMI and miniDP (atleast on my computer, they seem to be routed to the 2060)
 * Stock WiFi card does not work.

 # Issues I Currently Have (that could possibly be fixed)
-* No sound after sleep (on ALC1220)
+* <s>No sound after sleep (on ALC1220)</s> (Issue is fixed.
+Needed to install wake verbs on layout-id 34.
+Currently only available in my compiled AppleALC since it's not merged in AppleALC as of 9-9-2019)
 * Backlight does not save after restarting (probably because of emulated NVRAM)
 * SteelSeries color change (there is no software to control per-key rgb on macOS)
+* Random black scren before loading.
+This eventually happens, and if it does happen just wait about 3 minutes and the log in screen will load.
+More info [here.](https://www.tonymacx86.com/threads/bug-black-screen-3-minutes-after-booting-coffeelake-uhd-630.261131/)

 # Requirements
 * 8GB USB Drive